Page ten, officers, victory parades

 Conditions.

-Lines seem to be part of the original view.
+Lines are part of the original view.

 Order